Asher, Oklahoma

 Asher is a town in Pottawatomie County, Oklahoma.
-The population was 393 at the 2010 census, a decline of 6.2 percent from the figure of 419 in 2000.
+As of the 2020 census, Asher had a population of 370.

 Geography

 Asher is located at the intersection of U.S. Highway 177 and State Highway 39 in Pottawatomie County.
 According to the United States Census Bureau, the town has a total area of 0.8 sqmi, all land.

 Nearby areas

 Asher is approximately 30 mi south of I-40 and 34 mi east of I-35.
 Nearby cities (with a 15,000+ population) include Ada (21 miles south) and Shawnee (27 miles north).
 Asher is located two miles (3 km) west of Chisholm Spring, once the site of a trading post operated by Jesse Chisholm, for whom the famous cattle trail was named.
 A Chisholm family home and cemetery are also located in Asher.
 The Sacred Heart Mission Site is nine miles east of Asher.